At Tidelands Health, we are continuing to provide the safe, quality, compassionate care our patients expect.

 What visitor restrictions are in place at Tidelands Health?

-With certain restrictions and precautions, hospitalized patients at Tidelands Health may have one adult visitor at a time between the hours of 8 a.m. and 5 p.m. daily.
+With certain restrictions and precautions, hospitalized patients at Tidelands Waccamaw Community Hospital and Tidelands Georgetown Memorial Hospital may be visited by one designated adult patient support partner per day between the hours of 8 a.m. and 5 p.m.

-All visitors will be screened for COVID-19 symptoms at the door, including a temperature check, as part of Tidelands Health’s Safe in Our Care initiative.
+All patient support partners will be screened for COVID-19 symptoms at the door, including a temperature check, as part of Tidelands Health’s Safe in Our Care initiative.
 Anyone with a temperature over 100 degrees will not be allowed to enter.
 A face mask must be worn at all times on Tidelands Health property.

-In addition to in-person visitation, extended family, friends, church members and others who wish to offer support to a patient can visit virtually via video call or send a cheer card.
+Family, friends, church members and others who wish to offer support to patients can visit virtually via video call or send a cheer card.
 Patient loved ones may also create a free, personal site through caringbridge.org to share news, schedule support for errands and household chores, set up a meal train and more.

 What kind of screening can patients expect at Tidelands Health hospitals?